idugalic/digital-restaurant/README.md

 ### Microservices 3 (Websockets, AxonServer)

-We designed and structured our [domain components](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs) in a modular way, and that enable us to choose different deployment strategy and decompose [Monolith 3](#monolith-3-stomp-over-websockets-api-we-are-async-all-the-way) to microservices.
+We designed and structured our [domain components](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs) in a modular way, and that enables us to choose different deployment strategy and decompose [Monolith 3](#monolith-3-stomp-over-websockets-api-we-are-async-all-the-way) to microservices.

 Each [microservice](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-microservices-rest):